muchensthughs/4YP-Gaussian-Process/README.md

 4YP The Future of Work

 This project will use Guasian Process to understand how technology is transforming the economy.
-The work is based on the paper http://www.oxfordmartin.ox.ac.uk/downloads/academic/The_Future_of_Employment.pdf
+The work is a more detailed technical illustration based on the original paper http://www.oxfordmartin.ox.ac.uk/downloads/academic/The_Future_of_Employment.pdf